Vladismann/Diplom_3/README.md

-The tutorial project that contains UI tests, the Page object pattern and the allure report connection.
+The tutorial project that contains UI tests, the Page object pattern and the allure report.